CitizensFoundation/policy-synth/agents/docs/src/connectors/notifications/discordConnector.md

 # PsBaseDiscordConnector

-The `PsBaseDiscordConnector` class is a connector for integrating a Discord bot with the PolicySynth platform.
-It extends the `PsBaseNotificationsConnector` class and provides functionalities for handling Discord messages, sending notifications, and managing conversations.
+The `PsBaseDiscordConnector` class is a connector for integrating with Discord, specifically designed for market research bots.
+It extends the `PsBaseNotificationsConnector` class and provides functionalities to interact with Discord channels, handle messages, and respond to users.

 ## Properties